 Soon Jenna and I started noticing that Archie the Immortal Fish would look better at random times, and little by little we started to become convinced that Archie was secretly sucking the life force out of all of the other creatures.

-This actually filled me with a mixture of fear and relief.
-The relief was because now it wasn’t a given anymore that I caused any of the creatures deaths…I could totally blame that shit on Archie.
+This filled me with a mixture of fear and relief.
+The relief was because now it wasn’t a given anymore that I caused any of the creatures deaths…I could totally blame that crap on Archie.

 The fear, was wondering who he might target next and if he was only able to murder smaller creatures or if we should start worrying for our own lives.